TIME-DEPENDENT RATINGS

 MomMomentum (Measure of team's last 4-8 performances vs. its overall season performance)

-ConConsistency (Measure of difference between projected offensive/defensive efficiencies and their actual counterparts; Values closer to zero imply higher consistency)
+ConConsistency (Measure of difference between projected offensive/defensive efficiencies and their actual counterparts; Best for rating consistency vs. over/under; Values closer to zero imply higher consistency)

-SOSStrength of schedule (Average of opponents' all-play percentages)
+SOSStrength of schedule (Average of past opponents' all-play percentages)

 RQRecord quality (Measure of team's record based on wins/losses and strength of opponents; Each win is assigned a number that represents the losing team's all-play percentage with a minimum value of 0.3; Each loss is assigned a negative number that represent the winning team's all-play percentage with a maximum value of -0.3; Multipliers of +/-10% are assigned per game if the contest was home or away; Record quality is the average of those assigned scores)